lidofinance/docs/docs/integrations/wallets.md

 If none of the options above suits you, you may choose to interact with Lido directly.

 The [Lido contract](https://etherscan.io/token/0xae7ab96520de3a18e5e111b5eaab095312d7fe84) provides an easy interface for staking.
-All you need to do you is call the `submit(_referral)` function, pass your rewards address as the argument and send ether value as the stake.
+All you need to do is call the `submit(_referral)` function, pass your rewards address as the argument and send ether value as the stake.

 `web3.js` example,